Leo-Thomas/StrokeNeXt/README.md

 ## About the project

-We present StrokeNeXt, a deep learning model designed for stroke classification in 2D Computed Tomography (CT) imagery.
+We present StrokeNeXt, a deep learning model designed for stroke classification in 2D Computed Tomography imagery.
 The architecture integrates two identical ConvNeXt encoders in a dual-branch configuration, enabling complementary feature extraction from the same input.
 The outputs are merged via a lightweight convolutional decoder composed of stacked 1D operations, including a bottleneck projection and transformation layers, followed by a compact classifier that produces the final prediction.

 ### Paper